 - This type of coverage is generally more complex than term life insurance and may require the assistance of a financial professional or life insurance agent to purchase

 - The primary purpose for life insurance is to protect your loved ones in the event of death of the insured, not as a vehicle primarily used for cash accumulation, although that feature is available on a whole life policy.

 Both term and whole could be the right answer

 Depending on your financial needs, a good solution might be a combination of both term and whole life insurance policies.
 Typically, life insurance is more affordable when you’re young and healthy, therefore, if purchased at the right time, both could be a cost-effective way to cover all your needs.

 For example, you could purchase a $100,000 whole life insurance policy that will serve as a lifetime protection set aside for final expenses and your estate.
 Alongside that whole life policy, you could purchase a term life insurance policy that would cover your family during the time they are most dependent on your income.

 For both types of life insurance, when shopping, it’s important to watch for:

 - Guaranteed level premiums that remain the same for the duration of the policy (or for life)

-- Ratings for the life insurance company.
-These matter because they indicate the financial strength and claims-paying ability of the insurer.
-We recommend choosing a company that’s rated Excellent (A) or better.
-MassMutual, issuer of our Haven Term policy, is rated Superior by A.M.
-Best (A++)**
+- Life insurance ratings for the company that issues the policy.
+These matter because they indicate the financial strength and claims-paying ability of life insurance companies.
+We recommend choosing a company that’s highly rated.
+For example, Haven Term is issued by MassMutual, one of the country’s oldest insurers, or its subsidiary, C.M.
+Life.